 Propagate garden candytuft by collecting its seed pods at the end of the growing season.
 Clean and store them in a cool, dry location over winter.
 Sow in the spring after the final frost.

-Garden candytuft plants are annuals, and no special care is required for overwintering since they only grow and bloom for one season.
+Garden candytuft plants are annuals; no special care is required for overwintering since they only grow and bloom for one season.

 Since garden candytuft plants are annuals, they typically do not need to be repotted within their single growing season.